The Story So Far...

 Jon Boden has become the stand out performer of his generation of traditional folk artists, but one whose repertoire extends far beyond the boundaries of the genre.

 Most recognisably he was the lead singer (and one of the principal arrangers) of the multi-award winning Bellowhead, one of the most exciting live acts of recent years.
 Over 12 years Bellowhead achieved a level of critical and commercial success unmatched by any other band working in English traditional music in the last three decades.
-In 2015 Jon announced that he had decided to leave the band and on May 1st 2016 Bellowhead played their final gig.
+In 2015 Jon announced that he had decided to leave the band and on May 1st 2016 Bellowhead played their final farewell gig.
+During lockdown Bellowhead reunited for a livestream performance that was released as the album Reassembled.
+This in turn lead to a reunion tour in Nov 2022.

-Throughout Jon’s folk music there is a commitment to social singing and he’s actively promoted this via his involvement in Royal Traditions and Soundpost, two Sheffield based organisations.
-In addition from 24th June (Midsummer's Day) 2010 for one year, he undertook an ambitious project called A Folk Song A Day where he released a song every day, the tracks later compiled into monthly albums.
+Throughout Jon’s folk music there is a commitment to social singing and he’s actively promoted this via his Sheffield folk club Royal Traditions and through the development of the Colourchord harmony singing system which Jon actively promotes through workshops and schools projects as a means for untrained singers to access simple harmony singing in a social context.
+In addition from 24th June (Midsummer's Day) 2010 for one year, he undertook the ambitious A Folk Song A Day project in which he released a song every day, the tracks later compiled into monthly albums and made available on afolksongaday.com

 Outside of folk he has composed music for both theatre and film, most notably two Royal Shakespeare productions at Stratford: Merchant of Venice (2008) and A Winter’s Tale (2012).
 In 2013 he was commissioned to compose a version of Little Musgrave to be performed alongside Benjamin Britten’s work of the same name at Aldeburgh.
 In addition he performed the Juliet Letters with the Sacconi Quartet at the Bristol Old Vic.
 He also appears in Richard Curtis’s film About Time and has contributed music to the score.
 Autumn 2013 also saw the debut of a new BBC2 comedy series Count Arthur Strong for which Jon composed and performed the signature music.